upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

 ### `ImportError: DLL load failed ...
 An Application Control policy has blocked this file` (Windows)

 Usually appears while importing `pandas` during **option 2**.
-It's not a broken install — Windows (Smart App Control / Application Control policy) is blocking one of pandas' compiled files, and it's stricter for files in `Downloads`.
+It's not a broken install- Windows (Smart App Control / Application Control policy) is blocking one of pandas' compiled files, and it's stricter for files in `Downloads`.

 1. **Move the whole project folder out of `Downloads`**, to something like